Wuodan/routheon/README.md

 When a config file is provided, only sections listed in `enabled_sections` are exposed.
 Within each section, `enabled_fields` narrows the dictionary to the listed keys.
 Omit `enabled_sections` to keep all sections but still restrict individual fields.

 ---

+## Releasing `routheon-server`

+The Python helper package now derives its version from Git tags via `hatch-vcs`, so there's no manual edit to `pyproject.toml` when cutting a release.
+To publish a new version:

+1. Ensure `main` already contains the desired commits, then create a tag that matches the version you intend to push, e.g. `git tag v0.2.0`.
+2. Push the tag (`git push origin v0.2.0`).
+The GitHub Actions workflow runs lint/tests across supported Python versions and, if the push is a tag, builds and uploads to PyPI using that semantic version.
+3. (Optional) Draft a GitHub Release pointing at the same tag for humans to discover the changes.

+Because PyPI treats releases as immutable, bump the tag (e.g. `v0.2.1`) for any follow-up fixes instead of trying to replace an existing version.

+---